GergelyTuri/HallPassVR/README.md

 # HallPassVR
-## Head-fixed Mice Virtual Reality System
+## Virtual reality system for head-fixed mouse experiments.

 We developed an inexpensive, single board computer-based, easy-to-use setup for investigation of mouse spatial learning behavior using a visual virtual reality (VR) environment.
 This system uses a network of microcontrollers (ESP32) and a Raspberry Pi single-board computer to display a virtual linear track to a headfixed mouse running on a wheel.
 Along with a custom software package written in Python and C++ to generate parameterized virtual environments, this methodology allows researchers the design of various spatial navigation-based experiments to study neural circuits in the brain underlying spatial behaviors.
 [Example video here](https://www.youtube.com/watch?v=iCfhJT3dYIo):